The 4 Best Google TVs of 2026

 Our recommendations above are what we think are currently the best TVs that use the Google OS and are available to purchase in the United States.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all of our reviews for TVs that run Google TV.
+If you would like to do the work of choosing yourself, here is a list of all of our recent reviews for models that run Google TV.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
-Also, keep in mind that our scores aren't comparable across different test benches, so most of the older TVs in the list below score higher than they would today.